MichaelBell/rp2040-doom/README.md

 ## PicoVision Doom Quickstart

 Grab a [PicoVision](https://shop.pimoroni.com/products/picovision), put the doom1.whx file in the root directory of an SD card and insert that in the PicoVision.
-Grab doom_tiny_usb from the latest [GitHub action](https://github.com/MichaelBell/rp2040-doom/actions) run, load it onto the PicoVision, and away you go!
+Download doom_tiny_usb from the latest [GitHub action](https://github.com/MichaelBell/rp2040-doom/actions) run, load it onto the PicoVision, and away you go!

 ## Code State